 Most PPO Policies Accepted

 Are co-occurring disorders treated in residential treatment?

 Co-occurring disorders are substance abuse disorders that occur in the presence of mental health disorders.
-Studies show that one in five Americans is diagnosed with a mental health disorder and within this group; approximately 9 million Americans are also struggling with a substance abuse disorder.
+Studies show that one in five Americans is diagnosed with a mental health disorder, and within this group, approximately 9 million Americans are also suffering from a substance abuse disorder.
 An individual can be struggling with alcohol addiction but may be diagnosed with anxiety or depression at the time of residential treatment admission.
-Many substance abuse disorders can trigger the mental health disorder or vice versa however it is important to treat the substance abuse disorder simultaneously in order for the individual to fully recover from their mental health disorder.
+Many substance abuse disorders can trigger the mental health disorder, or vice versa.
+It is important to treat the substance abuse disorder simultaneously in order for the individual to fully recover.
 Residential treatment at Akua Mind & Body has a specialized treatment track for individuals who have a substance abuse disorder co-occurring with a mental health disorder.

-Major depressive disorder affects more than 15 million adults in the United States and presents with feelings of sadness, sleep disturbance, loss of interest in activities, feelings of guilt, loss of energy, difficulty concentrating, changes in appetite, psychomotor agitation, sadness and even suicidal ideation.
-Individuals are encouraged to enter residential treatment for depression when signs and symptoms are interfering with all aspects of their life.
-If an individual is unable to work, is constantly struggling with their relationships and is failing at completing tasks at home because their depression is taking over; residential treatment can offer a healthy road to recovery.
+Major depressive disorder (MDD) affects more than 15 million adults in the United States and presents with feelings of sadness, sleep disturbance, loss of interest in activities, feelings of guilt, loss of energy, difficulty concentrating, changes in appetite, psychomotor agitation, sadness, and even suicidal ideation.
+Individuals are encouraged to enter residential treatment for depression when the symptoms are interfering with all aspects of their life.
+If an individual is unable to work, is constantly struggling with their relationships, and is failing to complete daily tasks at home because their depression is taking over, residential treatment offers a healthy road to recovery.